FelixOnline/v2/content/articles/2013-11-24-travel-and-other-narcotics.md

  - /travel/4133/travel-and-other-narcotics
 imported: true
 comments:
+ - value: >
- - It seems that any of rss feed is not workingEg httpfelixonlinecoukrssphpcattravelWould you fix itHi Anon  thanks for pointing that out Well fix it soon Felix webdev
+     It seems that any of rss feed is not working. <br>Eg. http://felixonline.co.uk/rss.php?cat=travel <br> <br>Would you fix it?,Hi Anon - thanks for pointing that out!
+We'll fix it soon. <br> <br>-- Felix webdev

 # Article Taxonomies
 categories: